Winning Numbers & Speculation Subliminal CD

 • Why it’s feared: Sales quotas are tied to performance evaluations, commissions, and job security.
 Failure to meet them can have significant financial and career repercussions.

-• Impact: This fear often results in stress, burnout, or overemphasizing quantity rather than quality in sales efforts.
+• Impact: This fear often leads to stress, burnout, or an overemphasis on quantity rather than quality in sales efforts.

 4. Handling Objections